| In

 route.
 The place had a real sense of history with enough danger thrown

+into the mix to make it irresistible.
 Elaine and I returned to the hut just before sunset.
 After squaring our

 gear away, we waited in the hut’s main room for Ian and Stewart.